Margaret Flamsteed: Life with the Astronomer Royal

 Margaret Flamsteed was 22 years old when she married the 46 year-old John Flamsteed; they were married 27 years.

 Notebooks in her handwriting and from soon after the marriage, show a competency in, and willingness to learn, mathematics and astronomy.
 In one entry from John Flamsteed's notes it states the observation was done “solus cum sponsa” (alone with wife).
 This, and other clues, suggest that while Margaret was not a regular assistant, she was clearly able and willing to assist her husband in his nighttime observations.
 She also spent daylight hours copying or writing letters for her husband, especially later when his hand became shaky.

 Margaret Flamsteed also acted as housekeeper for John, ensuring that his assistants, pupils, and visitors were cared for.

 After John Flamsteed's death

-After John Flamsteeds death in 1719 Margaret oversaw the publication of both the Historia Coelestis Britannica in 1725 and the Atlas Coelestis in 1729.
-Margaret was assisted by Joseph Crosthwait and Abraham Sharp, two of John Flamsteed's assistants.
-The publishing of these two great works was an expensive process and one she had to complete while dealing with the complicated fallout of her husband's estate and with diminished funds as many of her savings were lost in the collapsing of the South Sea Bubble of 1720.
+After John Flamsteed’s death in 1719, Margaret oversaw the publication of both the Historia Coelestis Britannica in 1725 and the Atlas Coelestis in 1729.
+Margaret was assisted by Joseph Crosthwait and Abraham Sharp, two of Flamsteed's assistants.
+The publishing of these two great works was an expensive process, and one she had to complete while dealing with the complicated fallout of her husband's estate, and with diminished funds as many of her savings were lost in the collapse of the South Sea Bubble of 1720.

-Margaret Flamsteed died aged 60 only one year after publication of the Atlas Coelestis.
+Margaret Flamsteed died aged 60, only one year after publication of the Atlas Coelestis.